-We may not have always known what makes popcorn pop, but humans have been enjoying popcorn for thousands of years.
+People may not have always known what makes popcorn pop, but humans have been enjoying popcorn for thousands of years.
 Ancients attributed popcorn's magic to tiny gods trapped within the kernel that would burst with anger when heated, but we now know that the real reason why popcorn pops is a fascinating mix of chemistry and physics.

-When the kernel is heated, the small amount of moisture trapped in the kernel turns to steam, which is pushed past the boiling point by the pressurized environment created by the hull.
+When the popcorn kernel is heated, the small amount of moisture trapped in the kernel turns to steam, which is pushed past the boiling point by the pressurized environment created by the hull.
 The pressurized heat gelatinizes the hard starch, turning it from rock solid to a very malleable form.

-As the kernel continues to heat, the pressure eventually exceeds the strength of the hull, at which point the hull ruptures.
+As the popcorn kernel continues to heat, the pressure eventually exceeds the strength of the hull, at which point the hull ruptures.
 The pressurized steam within the kernel immediately expands and causes the gelatinized starch to puff in the process.
 As the steam escapes, the temperature of the starch quickly drops and allows it to once again take solid form.
-The result is a perfectly fluffy, popped kernel.
+The result is a perfectly fluffy, popped popcorn kernel.

-In every batch of popcorn, there are always a few kernels that never pop or simply crack open without popping.
+In every batch of popcorn, there are always a few popcorn kernels that never pop or simply crack open without popping.
 There are several possible causes, but a few missing links in the popping formula are usually the cause.

-A faulty hull is the most common cause of a mis-pop.
+A faulty hull is the most common cause of a popping failure.
 If the hull has a small crack or otherwise compromised area, pressure will not build within the kernel.
 As the moisture in the kernel heats and turns to steam, it slowly leaks out of the kernel.
-These kernels may stay completely intact or will split open before the starch gelatinizes, causing an open but compact kernel.
+These popcorn kernels may stay completely intact or will split open before the starch gelatinizes, causing an open but compact kernel.

 Low moisture content in the kernel is also a common cause of failure to pop.
-Without enough steam in the kernel, pressure can not build and the starch can not gelatinize.
+Without enough steam in the kernel, pressure cannot build and the starch can not gelatinize.
 Popcorn manufacturers carefully dry the corn to achieve kernels with the perfect amount of moisture for optimum popping.